Does Dealing Directly With The Listing Agent Save You Money?

 Some home buyers think that if they go to an open house or call the listing agent directly on a home they will save money.
-The thought is if they go directly to the listing agent they will receive an edge in negotiations and/or the listing agent will give up part of their commission to make the deal work.
+The thought is if they deal directly with the listing agent they will receive an edge in negotiations and/or the listing agent will give up part of their commission to make the deal work.
 So will going directly to the listing agent save you money?

 In reality, yes you may have the illusion of saving money upfront on the purchase price but remember you get what you pay for.
 Most often what happens is you don’t save money and you are completely unrepresented by an agent.